Most advice on becoming a football scout is written by people who've never done it.

 This is the part every other guide skips.

-When I spoke at the StatsBomb conference, I shared a stat that surprised most of the room: there are typically 80 to 120 applicants for every scouting or analysis role advertised.
+When I spoke at a football analytics conference, I shared a stat that surprised most of the room: there are typically 80 to 120 applicants for every scouting or analysis role advertised.
 That's roughly a 1% success rate per application if you're going the traditional route - sending a CV to a job listing and hoping for the best.

 The real timeline?
 For most people I work with, it takes somewhere between six months and two years from starting to their first opportunity in football.
 Some get there faster.
 Some take longer.
 Everyone's journey is different.